-Measuring brain activity in premature infantsJanuary 29th, 2014 in Neuroscience /
+Measuring brain activity in premature infantsJanuary 29, 2014 in Medicine & Health / Neuroscience

 On January 29, JoVE, the Journal of Visualized Experiments, will publish a procedure to identify newborns and children at-risk for developmental problems, especially those born prematurely.
 The technique is an infant friendly way of measuring brain activity using non-traditional methods, and it will aid in the invention of treatment strategies leveraging neural plasticity present in the first three years of life.